benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Normalization process

 - SHOULD be as lightweight as possible.
-- SHOULD provide a way to personalize responses depending on some factors.
+- MUST provide a way to personalize responses depending on some factors.
-  - SHOULD provide a way to apply normalization rules on global or local scope.
+  - MUST provide a way to apply normalization rules on global or local scope.

 ## Response formatting